LePhenix47/HRnet-Data-Table_npm-package/README.md

 As with any software, this library may have some minor bugs or inconveniences that we are actively working to resolve.

-There are currently 2 missing features:

-- The message "No data available to display" if no data is added in props or wasn't added correctly
-- The message "No matching records found" if the query inputted doesn't have a match with the data

-Additionally, please note that there are certain CSS properties within the following classes that *should* not be modified to avoid the breaking of the table layout:
+There are certain CSS properties within the following classes that *should* not be modified to avoid the breaking of the table layout:

 ```scss
 //Normal table classes: